jamsocket/driftdb/docs/src/pages/index.md

 # DriftDB

-**DriftDB is a real-time database for browser-based applications**.
-You can think of it as a key-value store that speaks WebSocket, with a few other tricks up its sleeve.
+**DriftDB is a real-time data backend for browser-based applications.** It supports a number of messaging primitives, including:

+- Publisher / subscriber channels (PubSub)
+- Key/value storage with subscriptions
+- Ordered streams

 DriftDB is MIT-licensed Rust code.
-A client library is provided for JavaScript, as well as a helper library for React applications.
+A client library is provided for JavaScript, as well as ergonomic React bindings.

 We also provide hosted DriftDB instances called <a href="https://jamsocket.live">Jamsocket Live</a>.
 These docs are applicable both to self-hosted and Jamsocket Live instances.

 ## Live Demos

 - [Shared State](https://demos.driftdb.com/state)
 - [Counter](https://demos.driftdb.com/counter)
 - [Tic Tac Toe](https://demos.driftdb.com/tictactoe)